1960s Berkeley protests: Sheraton Palace Demonstration

+Free Speech Movement

 Ban of tables on Bancroft and Telegraph

-The administration of UC Berkeley believed that on campus political advocacy was partially to blame for the high percentage of student involvement in the widely media publicized Sheraton Palace demonstration.
-In response to such student political activity, on September 16, 1964, Dean of Students Katherine Towle released a letter stating that political organization was no longer permitted on the corner of Bancroft and Telegraph.
-This intersection had served for years as a gathering place for students to hand out pamphlets and organize for political means.
-In protest of the recent ban on political activity and on-campus political organizations, the student group, CORE, erected a table in front of Sproul Hall.
+The UC Berkeley administration believed that on-campus political advocacy was partially responsible for the high percentage of student involvement in the widely publicized Sheraton Palace demonstration.
+In response to such student political activity, on September 16, 1964, Dean of Students Katherine Towle released a letter stating that political organizing was no longer permitted on the corner of Bancroft and Telegraph.
+That intersection had served for years as a gathering place for students to hand out pamphlets and organize for political causes.
+In protest, members of the campus chapter of the Congress of Racial Equality (CORE), a leading civil rights group, set up a table with literature in front of Sproul Hall.

 Arrest of Jack Weinberg

 On Thursday October 1, 1964, Jack Weinberg, the chairman of Campus CORE, was sitting at the CORE table in front of Sproul Hall and was arrested for violating the University's new rules regarding student political activism.
 Before the police car containing Weinberg could leave the plaza, students around the car sat down, preventing it from leaving.
 Throughout the night and into the next day, students, including Mario Savio, gave speeches from atop the car calling for free speech on campus.
 During that time, as many as 7000 people (mostly students) congregated in the plaza watching the spectacle and listening to the speeches.
 On the evening of October 2, 1964, approximately twenty-four hours later, representatives of political groups on campus signed an agreement with the administration regarding student free speech, which was dubbed the Pact of October 2.